Henrique-Coder/echosync-project/README.md

 <center>

-**ECS-P** is an open source project that supports python latest version (3.12.0), which allows you to download music playlists in a fast and intuitive way.
+**ECS-P** is an open source project that supports python latest stable version (3.11.6), which allows you to download music playlists in a fast and intuitive way.
 Using [YouTube](https://www.youtube.com/) as a music search source, the [yt-dlp](https://pypi.org/project/yt-dlp/) library to download the songs and [FFmpeg](https://ffmpeg.org/) to re-encode the songs, enhancing their metadata and overall file.

 </center>